itspriddle/josh.fail/_posts/2007/2007-04-10-password-protect-directory-manually.md

 Easy?

-*Note: The hash will NOT always be the same - meaning if you encrypt the same string twice, you could get two entirely different hashes.
+[^1]: Note: The hash will NOT always be the same - meaning if you encrypt the
+      same string twice, you could get two entirely different hashes.
 This does not, however, affect Apache in any way.

 [1]: http://home.flash.net/cgi-bin/pw.pl